Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/7-Exotic_Primitives/Exotic_Primitives_slides.md

   - i.e. eval should be deterministic
 - It should be pseudo-random
 - But until the VRF is revealed, only the holder<br/>of the secret key knows the output
+- Revealing output does not leak secret key

 ---